 10% - Introduction to Vectorworks Tutorial -- a step by step, self-paced introduction to drafting a simple 2d elevation, along with modeling, texturing, and lighting 3d space.

-10% - Advanced Texturing, Lighting and Rendering Project -- utilization of more complex texturing, lighting and rendering tools to present an interior setting in a theatrical context.
+20% - Living Room Project -- utilization of more complex texturing, lighting and rendering tools to present an interior setting of your creation in a theatrical context.

-20% - Doorway Project - adaptation of a Cornell doorway into a 3d model, fully textured, positioned theatrically on the Kiplinger Stage, and lighted for three different scenes.
+20% - ANTIGONE Project - adaptation of a Cornell doorway into a 3d model, fully textured, that would serve the dramatic action for the play ANTIGONE by Sophocles on the Kiplinger Stage, lighted for three different scenes.

 Late projects receive minus one grade penalty (example: A down to B)

 Attendance policy - Every two unexcused absence = -5%.
 Every two late arrivals = one absence.